-Bintulu tourist attractions are not that plenty even though Bintulu is Sarawak's main industrial town and principal deep-water port...servicing the oil...gas and the timber industries.
+Bintulu tourist attractions are not that plenty even though Bintulu is Sarawak's main industrial town, principal deep-water port; servicing the oil and gas Industry and also to some extend the timber industries.

 Similajau National Park, Bintulu.

-The main tourist attraction is Bintulu is the Similajau National Park ...a narrow strip of forest fronted by golden sand beaches.
-As this is a protected area...permit is required to enter the national park which are available at the park entrance.
-There are accommodations, seminars room, admin and info centre and also jungle treks.
+The main tourist attraction is Bintulu is the Similajau National Park; a narrow strip of forest fronted by golden sand beaches.
+As this is a protected area; a permit is required to enter the national park which is available at the park entrance.
+There are accommodations, seminars room, admin and info center, and also jungle treks.
+LEARN MORE

 Council Negeri Memorial, Bintulu.